DEV Community

 What I'm Most Proud Of

 The Dual-Scoring Innovation: Single-dimension AI scoring treats an obscure blog post the same as a viral Netflix engineering article if both match your interests.
-By combining AI relevance with community validation, I get the best of both worlds—personalized AND battle-tested recommendations.
+By combining AI relevance with community validation, I get the best of both worlds—personalized AND field-tested recommendations.

 Top comments (0)